github-pfeifer-syscon-de/javaTools/README.md

 autoreconf -fis
 ./configure --prefix=/usr
 </pre>
-that gets you started with a basic Gtk project.
+that gets you started with a basic Gtkmm3 project.
-As an alternative meson may be prefere it:
+As an alternative meson may be used:
 <pre>
 meson setup build
 cd build